sourav-625/sourav-625/README.md

 <h3 align="left">About Me</h3>

-I am currently a student at Institute of Technical Education and Research(ITER) ,Bhubaneswar majoring in Computer Science and Engineering.
+I am currently a student at Institute of Technical Education and Research(ITER), Bhubaneswar majoring in Computer Science and Engineering.
 I am a MERN Stack Web Developer and Java Application Developer.
 I also am currently working on AI/ML with Python and learning System Design using C and C++.
 I look forward to Learning and Collaborating with like minded people.
 Follow me on X.

 <p align="left"> <a href="https://twitter.com/SouravPati625" target="blank"><img src="https://img.shields.io/twitter/follow/SouravPati625?logo=twitter&style=for-the-badge" alt="SouravPati625" /></a> </p>